Welcome to the ArtsFairfax online application system!

-This online system is being used by ARTSFAIRFAX for a variety of programs including grants, public art, creative aging, and the artist residency program.
+This online application system is used for a variety of ArtsFairfax programs including grants, the Arts Awards, public art, Capital One Hall space use, and the artist residency program.

 Before Beginning an Application:

 - Take a few minutes to review the guidelines (available on the ArtsFairfax website and below with each category) including eligibility requirements.

 - Keep a record of your user name and password (each artist/team/organization may have only one).